stardog-union/launchpad-docs/providers/microsoft-entra.md

 - Interactive sign-in prompts for individual connections are eliminated
 - Client secrets are not required for SSO connections
 - Tokens obtained via OBO are stored in the user's session for reuse across requests
-- Requires corresponding Entra app registration changes (see [Azure OBO Flow Setup](#azure-on-behalf-of-obo-flow-setup))
+- Requires corresponding Entra app registration changes (see [Entra OBO Flow Setup](#entra-on-behalf-of-obo-flow-setup))

 **When disabled (`false`, default):**
 - Maintains existing behavior where users interactively sign into each Azure SSO connection